|

 Face

-validity at face value.
+validity is taken at face value.
 As a check on face validity,

-test/survey items are sent to teachers to obtain
+test/survey items are sent to teachers or other subject matter

 suggestions for modification.
 Because of its vagueness